NOAA-ORR-ERD/WebGnomeClient/doc/location_files/mobile_bay_examples.rst

 or start over with the Wizard by choosing "Select a Location File" from the **New** pull down menu on the menubar.

-2. Use the Select/Change Oil button to to open the ADIOS oil library.
+2. Use the ADIOS Oil Database link to open the ADIOS oil database.
-From this interface you can select an oil that corresponds to a medium crude or a gasoline.
+From the database interface you can select an oil that corresponds to a medium crude or a gasoline.
 It doesn't matter which exact oil you select, as long as it falls into one of these broad categories.
+Download the oil and load the file into WebGNOME using the load oil drop box.

 3. To view the mass balance for each scenario switch to the Fate View.